How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?

 2) \textit{Q-Grams Blocking.} To accommodate character-level errors, it defines as signatures the set of $q$-grams that are extracted from the tokens of Standard Blocking.
 In other words, every block corresponds to a distinct $q$-gram, encompassing all entities with that $q$-gram in any of the considered values.

-3) \textit{Extended Q-Grams Blocking.} Instead of individual $q$-grams, the signatures of this approach are constructed by concatenating at least $L$ $q$-grams, where $L=max(1, \lfloor k \cdot T\rfloor)$, $k$ is the number of $q$-grams extracted from the original key/token and $T\in[0,1)$ is a threshold that reduces the number of combinations as its value increases.
+3) \textit{Extended Q-Grams Blocking.} Instead of individual $q$-grams, the signatures of this approach are constructed by concatenating at least $L$ $q$-grams, where $L=max(1, \lfloor k \cdot t\rfloor)$, $k$ is the number of $q$-grams extracted from the original key/token and $t\in[0,1)$ is a threshold that reduces the number of combinations as its value increases.
 Compared to Q-Grams Blocking, the resulting blocks are smaller, but contain candidate pairs that share more content.

 4) \textit{Suffix Arrays Blocking.} Another way of accommodating character-level errors in the signatures of Standard Blocking is to consider their suffixes, as long as they comprise a minimum number of characters $l_{min}$.
-In fact, every block corresponds to a token suffix that is longer than $l_{min}$ and appears in less than $b_{max}$ entities.
+Every block corresponds to a token suffix that is longer than $l_{min}$ and appears in $<b_{max}$ entities.

 5) \textit{Extended Suffix Arrays Blocking.} This approach generalizes the previous one by converting the signatures of Standard Blocking in all substrings longer than $l_{min}$ and less frequent than $b_{max}$ entities.